In This Article

 Interpreting your DNA test results is best done by an expert.
 Talk to your healthcare provider, doctor, or genetic counselor for the best interpretations of your DNA test results.

 Many DNA testing services also try to make their reports as digestible as possible for the average person.
-However, it can still be easy to take everything that’s reported at face value and jump to conclusions.
-It’s always best to consult a professional.
+However, it can still be easy to take everything thatโs reported at face value and jump to conclusions.

 DNA tests can vary in price.
-There are some more affordable options at less than $100, but the most common range for comprehensive tests can be anywhere between $100 to more than $2000.
-It all depends on the kind of test you take, what it covers, and which company it’s from.
+Some offer affordable options for less than $100, but the most common range for comprehensive tests can cost more than $2000.
+The cost depends on various factors like the type of test you take, what it covers, and which company itโs from.

 Yes, for the most part.
 While there have been some cases where DNA testing companies have suffered security breaches, your private data should be safe.